gibberish

 It arrived today.

-No receipt, no bullshit, no questions, no bother… just outstanding customer service.
+No receipt, no questions, no bother… just outstanding customer service.

 I rather think I may never buy a bin from another bin-maker in my life and I would suggest you think likewise.